 Stimulate the dog’s body and mind with consistent exercise.
 No matter what the season, exercise can be the key to solving a plethora of canine behavior issues.
 Rain or shine, warm weather or cold, daily, physical exercise is a must.
-And, because boredom can foster a list of undesirable behaviors (like digging, chewing, barking, and jumping), stimulating your dog’s mind is equally important as stimulating his body.
-Indoor games of fetch and drilling basic obedience commands will help keep your dog’s mind as well as his body from wandering off limits.
+And, because boredom can foster a list of undesirable behaviors (like digging, chewing, barking, and jumping), stimulating your dog’s mind is equally important as stimulating their body.
+Indoor games of fetch and drilling basic obedience commands will help keep your dog’s mind as well as their body from wandering off-limits.

 It’s only natural, after having spent endless days and nights with loved ones only to be left to their own devices for hours on end-that even the best-trained dogs have been known to chew a rug or two.
 And it’s understandable that even the most reliably housebroken dog might mark a spot in a loved one’s room.
 What’s more, it shouldn’t surprise you that even the most laid-back dog exhibits the signs of separation anxiety after having spent a few action-packed, fun-filled weeks with you and the kids.
 But taking the time to ease them out of the dog days of summer will not only help you to avoid the hours of stress that come with the changes of any season, it might also even teach your dog not to sing the B-L-U-E-S at all.